saymrwulf/finance-rl/notes.md

-2019-07-07T20:48:00 - Implementing approach from a new paper read last night (finance-rl) 2019-07-07T23:03:00 - Refactor for clarity, might break a few tests though (finance-rl) 2019-07-07T20:25:00 - Minor doc updates: linking to article on quantization (finance-rl)
+2019-07-07T20:48:00 - Implementing approach from a new paper read last night (finance-rl) 2019-07-07T23:03:00 - Refactor for clarity, might break a few tests though (finance-rl) 2019-07-07T20:25:00 - Minor doc updates: linking to article on quantization (finance-rl) 2019-09-27T03:13:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl)